Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \paragraph{\lenstool\ model}

-The \lenstool\ model of PSZ1G09 uses the same constraints as the \wslap\ model for Systems \#1 and \#2.
-Since \lenstool\ can include systems without photometric redshifts as constraints with free redshift parameters, we are able to use System \#3 to constrain the cluster center, and Systems \#4 and \#5 to constrain the north part of the cluster core.
-We used an iterative modeling approach, starting with a lens plane composed of red-sequence-selected cluster-member galaxies and a single cluster-scale halo with broad priors.
-As expected from the arc geometry of the images of System \#1, a single halo model resulted in a poor solution.
+The \lenstool\ model of PSZ1G09 uses the same constraints as the \wslap\ model for Sources \#1 and \#2.
+Since \lenstool\ can include sources without photometric redshifts as constraints with free redshift parameters, we are able to use Source \#3 to constrain the cluster center, and Sources \#4 and \#5 to constrain the north part of the cluster core.
+We used an iterative modeling approach, starting with a lens plane composed of red-sequence-selected cluster member galaxies and a single cluster-scale halo with broad priors.
+As expected from the arc geometry of the images of Source \#1, a single halo model resulted in a poor solution.
 We iteratively added cluster-scale halos, increasing the model complexity, until no significant improvement was recorded.
-The best-fit model converged on three cluster-scale halos; two near the main strong lensing core, and one east of the main strong lensing core.
+The best-fit model converged on three cluster-scale halos: two near the main strong lensing core, and one east of the main strong lensing core.
 The slope and normalization parameters of the east halo were allowed to vary, but its position was fixed to the location of the brightest cluster galaxy, $\sim50''$ east of the main strong lensing core, at R.A., Decl. = [277.816360, 62.245004], and we assumed a circular mass distribution.
 The arc candidates near this halo were not used as constraints in the \lenstool\ model.
-We additionally freed some of the parameters of the two galaxies near the radial arcs of System \#2, to increase the model flexibility at the center (see \autoref{tab.bestfitparams}).
-The best-fit model has an image-plane rms of $0\farcs47$.
-The mass enclosed within 200\,kpc and 500\,kpc is $\sim1.89\times10^{14}M_{\odot}$ and $\sim7.61\times10^{14}M_{\odot}$, respectively.
-It uses 5 systems as strong lensing constraints: System \# 1 at $z_{phot}=4.4$ with four images, each with 18 clumps; System \#2 at $z_{phot}=2.8$ with five images; Systems \#4 (2 clumps) and \#5 (3 clumps) with three images each and unknown redshifts; and System \#3, which has three secure images at an unknown redshift.
+We additionally freed some of the parameters of the two galaxies near the radial arcs of Source \#2, to increase the model flexibility at the center (see \autoref{tab.bestfitparams}).
+The 218 cluster member galaxies \purple{ are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F110W = 20.25).} The best-fit model has an image-plane rms of \purple{$0\farcs47$}.
+The mass enclosed within 200\,kpc and 500\,kpc is \purple{$\sim1.89\times10^{14}M_{\odot}$ and $\sim7.61\times10^{14}M_{\odot}$}, respectively.
+It uses 5 sources as strong lensing constraints: Source \# 1 at $z_{phot}=4.4$ with four images, each with 18 clumps; Source \#2 at $z_{phot}=2.8$ with five images; Source \#4 (2 clumps, \purple{ best-fit optimized redshift below $z\sim4$}) and \#5 (3 clumps, best-fit optimized redshift of $4.66_{-0.17}^{+0.03}$) with three images each; and Source \#3, which has three secure images (best-fit optimized redshift of $4.47^{+0.00}_{-0.17}$).
 The fourth is left as a candidate and not used as constraint since there is more than one possible arc near the location predicted by the lens model from the other three images.
-Acquiring a reliable redshift measurement (i.e. a spectroscopic measurement) for this system would likely allow the model to identify the correct counter-image from the three possible candidate images.
+Acquiring a reliable redshift measurement (i.e. a spectroscopic measurement) for this source would likely allow the model to identify the correct counter-image from the three possible candidate images.